Collection: Thangka (Tangka)

 thangka

-The classification of Thangka (Tangka)
+The Classification of Thangka (Tangka)

 1. On the basis of the content, Thangka could be classified into Buddha statue Thangka, historical Thangka, biographical Thangka, mythological and legendary Thangka, calendar Thangka, astronomical Thangka, Tibetan medicine Thangka, etc.